-Jiuzhaigou along with Tibet it is one of the two most popular destinations of western China.
+Jiuzhaigou along with Tibet it is one of the two most popular destinations in western China.

 This article was written by Harley Greenberg, who lives in Chengdu, Sichuan, and works with a local travel agency.
 It’s a guide to visit Northern Sichuan and is going to focus on the following points:

 - Challenges of getting in and out of Jiuzhaigou.